James Gunn Firing Leads To Potential Disney Boycott And Massive Online Petition

 Yesterday as the Inquisitr reported, numerous celebrities reacted to the quick decision by Disney to fire James Gunn from directing the third entry to the Guardians of the Galaxy franchise.
 Gunn previously directed Guardians of the Galaxy and Guardians of the Galaxy Vol. 2 as well.

-Today IndieWire is reporting that an online petition to get the director reinstated and allowed to continue production of Guardians of the Galaxy Vol. 3, is climbing in terms of signature numbers, in rapid fashion.
+Today, IndieWire is reporting that an online petition to get the director reinstated and allowed to continue production of Guardians of the Galaxy Vol. 3 is climbing, in terms of signature numbers, in rapid fashion.
 At the time of IndieWire’s original report, the number of signatures was at approximately 69,000.
-However, since that time, the number of signatures has climbed to approximately 86 thousand.
+However, since that time, the number of signatures has climbed to approximately 86,000.

 The petition was started on Change.org and has picked up serious momentum, though its creator seems to feel such a petition won’t change the decision by Disney, according to the statement preceding the rapidly-climbing signatures.